Becoming a world class culture practitioner

 There are many diagnostic tools and methods available for culture practitioners.
 These enable the practitioner to build knowledge and skill.
 Yet there are very few programs and practices available to deeply build the capacity of the practitioner.

 Capacity relates to awareness and adaptability.
-For example, how aware am I of myself and the systems I work with (organisational, structural, relational) and what is my ability to transform myself and adapt my mindsets and activities to be more effective?
+For example, how aware am I of myself and the systems I work with (individual, social, structural) and what is my ability to transform myself and adapt my mindsets and activities to be more effective?

 Too often practitioners gain confidence through using specific processes or methodologies and become overly reliant on them.
 Processes and methodologies are useful tools in the toolkit, however no tool or process will be useful in all contexts.
 Research and common sense tells us that capacity of the practitioner outweighs the methodology in creating sustainable change.
 With greater capacity comes the ability to appropriately select tools and methods at the right time and apply with greater skill and awareness.